 Nationals Park is located in the Capitol Riverfront neighborhood, one of the District's fastest-growing areas.
 Easily accessible from the Navy Yard-Ballpark Metro stop, the Capitol Riverfront provides many options for before and after the game.
 Yards Park and Canal Park are both outdoor destinations, and each is within walking distance of the Navy Yard stop.

-Inside the park, the menu is one-of-a-kind: enjoy a legendary chili dog from Ben’s Chili Bowl, a Washington institution.
-Fans can also watch the game comfortably from the Red Porch Restaurant, a full-service restaurant within the stadium.
+Nats Park is full of family-friendly promotions: Score free food with a kids Family Fun Pack, run the bases, get free stuff and come away with autographs from your favorite players.
+When it comes to food, the stadium is one-of-a-kind.
+Enjoy a legendary chili dog from Ben’s Chili Bowl, a Washington institution or watch the game comfortably from the Red Porch Restaurant, a full-service restaurant within the stadium.
 On the Miller Lite Scoreboard Walk, fans can dine at Shake Shack, Blue Smoke Barbeque, El Verano Taqueria and Box Frites.

 Don’t forget to catch the GEICO Presidents Race, which takes place during the fourth inning of every game, featuring oversized likenesses of “George” Washington, "Tom" Jefferson, “Abe” Lincoln, “Teddy” Roosevelt and “Bill” Taft.
 They are joined by Screech the Eagle, waving the Nationals Curly W flag after victories in an epic display of Natitude.

 Nationals Park is also the first major professional stadium to be LEED Silver Certified by the U.S. Green Building Council, using numerous sustainable elements to provide the most environmentally conscious experience.

 Watching the Nationals play is more than just catching a ballgame.
 It’s an essential part of the DC experience.